apelipell/Servlet/README.md

 The servlet uses Winstone Servlet Engine v0.9.10 which is provided.
 To run the servlet you can use the commando:

     java -jar winstone.jar --webroot=www

+All the necessary .jar files are included in the lib folder.

-There's also a script provided to make it easier to compile and run the program:
+There's also a script, located in the www folder, to make it easier to compile and run the program:

     ./build.sh